eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart.md

 The runtime services (like _KUKSA Data Broker_ or _Vehicle Services_) are required to develop vehicle apps and run integration tests.

 A Visual Studio Code task called `Start Vehicle App runtime` is available to run these in the correct order.

+1. Press <kbd>F1</kbd>
-Click `F1`, select command `Tasks: Run Task`, select `Start VehicleApp runtime` and `Continue without scanning the output`.
+2. Select command `Tasks: Run Task`
+3. Select `Start VehicleApp runtime`
+4. Choose `Continue without scanning the output`

 You should see the tasks `run-mosquitto`, `run-vehicledatabroker`, `run-seatservice` and `run-feedercan` being executed in the Visual Studio Code output panel.